eda-ricercatore/gulyas-scripts/notes/operazione-andare-a-hpca.md

 + Solid work experiences with state-of-the-art mapping and localization algorithms
 + Experience with scheduling engines such as Airflow
 + Published papers (e.g. in Supercomputing, IPDPS, or PPOPP) and/or open-source code that demonstrate your skills in writing fast code.
++ Design and implement a set of compiler tools to translate from ML-oriented domain-specific languages (TensorFlow, Caffe, Theano) to proprietary binary format
++ Buzzwords: Gitlab, Docker, MongoDB, AWS, Node.js.
++ You have experience in material characterisation: AFM SEM, TEM, XPS and others.